songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/03-Security-Architecture/03/_architecture.md

 ### {{% task %}} Check your clusters security

-We will run `kube-bench` directly in our kubernetes cluster using a Kubernetes job:
+We will run `kube-bench` directly in our Kubernetes cluster using a Kubernetes job:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/aquasecurity/kube-bench/refs/heads/main/job.yaml